 The Company established a 401(k) Plan (the "Plan") for eligible employees of the Company.
-Generally, all employees of the Company who are at least twenty-one years of age and who have completed one-half year of service are eligible to participate in the Plan.
+Generally, all employees of the Company who are at least twenty-one years of age are eligible to participate in the Plan.
 The Plan is a defined contribution plan which provides that participants may make voluntary salary deferral contributions, on a pretax basis, between 1% and 15% of their compensation in the form of voluntary payroll deductions, up to a maximum amount as indexed for cost-of-living adjustments.
-The Company make discretionary contributions.
-No discretionary contributions were made during the years ended December 31, 2013 and 2012.
+The Company may make discretionary contributions.
+No discretionary contributions were made during the years ended December 31, 2014 and 2013.